anttonalberdi/bamse/README.md

 ### Installation (local computer)
-BAMSE does not require an installation, as it can be directly run from the repository cloned from github.
-The best way to ensure BAMSE will run smoothly is to create a conda environment that contains all the dependencies BAMSE requires.

 Note that BAMSE works only with Python 3.
-In order to create the bamse-env conda environment, it is necessary to install miniconda3: https://docs.conda.io/en/latest/miniconda.html
+In order to use BAMSE it is necessary to install miniconda3: https://docs.conda.io/en/latest/miniconda.html

 To create the bamse-env conda environment that contains bamse and all its dependencies, perform the following steps: